francium/website/content/reading.md

 understand which maybe the reason I didn't really feel satisfied at the end.
 That being said, the character development was good and decent enough to pull it all together.
 Overall though, not in my favorites.

+### Cox, *Why Does E=MC2?*

+2019-09-13

+Brian Cox wonderfully explained groundbreaking physics concepts in an easy to understand manner.
+The book overall is a fantastic journey through space and time (quite literally), from the brilliance of Einstein and many other physicists to cosmos and beyond.
+This book is filled with brilliant and insightful knowledge; worth not just a read, but also a re-read.

+### Hawking, *The Universe in a Nutshell*

+2019-09-13

+This book, like Brian Cox', *Why Does E=MC2?*, is a brilliant and down to earth explanation of astronomical concepts.
+Enjoyable and educational, it's packed with amazing concepts and ideas that will be just as enjoyable on subsequent reads.